 Create Your Own Bucket List Of Must Listen Songs!

 Right now you are reading my bucket list of songs, but what songs would YOU want to listen to before you died?

-So think a little, and discover your top songs that you would listen to before you bit the dust.
+So think a little, fire up your boombox and discover your top songs that you would listen to before you bit the dust.
 You might surprise yourself.
 Oh, and make sure you get yourself a decent subwoofer for music to enhance the listening experience.

 You might also want to check out this article – 7 Songs You Need a Great Subwoofer to Fully Experience.